GarthDB/garthdb.github.io/writings/_posts/2015-07-20-whats-wrong-with-sass.md

 date:   2015-07-17 10:21:23
 headerimg: /img/not_only_sass.svg
 ---
+**Note:** This was originally a session idea I submitted to

-**Note:** I half jokingly told some friends I was thinking of submitting a session to [SassConf](http://sassconf.com/) called "What's Wrong with Sass" and they encouraged me to submit, saying the conference would love it; turns out they didn't.
+I half jokingly told some friends I was thinking of submitting a session to [SassConf](http://sassconf.com/) called "What's Wrong with Sass" and they encouraged me to submit, saying the conference would love it; turns out they didn't.
 The session was not accepted.
 I was told it was because they had so many session submissions, and to be fair, it's a pretty trolly session for that conference.
 So instead, I'm writing my thoughts down, because I still think they are valid.
 Going through and reading this stuff, it's probably good I didn't speak.

 ---